 Because its packaged wrong; focusing on the destination, instead of the journey.

 Sell the journey, not the destination and package difficulty as something desirable.
 The real rewards are in the climb, even if we don’t reach the summit.
 Through effort, pain, strife, focus, determination, introspection, practice, training, breathing, and going inside ourselves, seeing who we are, we’re rewarded with some very rare knowledge.
 We gained wisdom, we didn’t die, we’re fitter and more flexible, physically, emotionally, and spiritually.
-And as a byproduct; yeah, maybe we summited.
+And as a byproduct; yeah, maybe we summited that mountain.
 Maybe we became a martial artist, became a yogi, and even uncovered those abs.

 Should either one be sold at all?